Jok3r182/Cisco-VPN-Connect-Script/README.md

 Before using this script, ensure the following:

 - **Cisco VPN Client**: Installed and configured on your machine.
-- **Elgato Stream Deck**: Stream Deck software installed and running.
+- **Elgato Stream Deck**: Stream Deck software installed and running. (optional, if running from terminal)
-- **Stream Deck SDK**: You need the Elgato Stream Deck SDK to use the custom actions.
+- **Stream Deck SDK**: You need the Elgato Stream Deck SDK to use the custom actions. (optional, if running from terminal)

 ## Setup Instructions